grzanka/proton-irradiation-www/docs/order.md

     - navigation
 ---

-There are just few steps to obtain the beam time for your experiment:
+There are just few steps to obtain the beam time for your sample:

-1. #### Contact us by email and describe your experimental needs
+1. #### Contact us by email and describe your needs

      we respond to you to clarify basic aspects of the irradiations such as beam parameters, administrative objectives, financing, scientific side etc..